Hong Kong 'umbrella' protest gives topical relevance to Tiananmen vigil

 HONG KONG Tens of thousands of people are due to attend an annual candlelight vigil in Hong Kong on Thursday to mark Beijing's Tiananmen Square crackdown in 1989 as tension lingers in the financial hub from its pro-democracy protests last year.

-More than six months since Hong Kong police demolished the last encampments of protesters agitating for full democracy in the city, the organizers of this year's June 4 vigil are aiming to link the events, which is likely to antagonize China.
+More than six months since Hong Kong police demolished the last encampments of protesters agitating for full democracy in the city, the organisers of this year's June 4 vigil are aiming to link the events, which is likely to antagonise China.

-"Occupy was in a way a mini-June 4 for Hong Kong," said city legislator and vigil organizer Lee Cheuk-yan, referring to last year's Occupy Central protests.
+"Occupy was in a way a mini-June 4 for Hong Kong," said city legislator and vigil organiser Lee Cheuk-yan, referring to last year's Occupy Central protests.

 "We should not separate our fight for democracy from that of China's.
 We should link up the two and fight in unity."

-At the vigil this year in the city's harbor-side Victoria Park, images and symbols of Hong Kong's protests will be draped on the stage, T-shirts and posters, Lee said.
+At the vigil this year in the city's harbour-side Victoria Park, images and symbols of Hong Kong's protests will be draped on the stage, T-shirts and posters, Lee said.

 A statue of a goddess of democracy - which towered over the Tiananmen protests in 1989 - would sport a yellow umbrella - a symbol of defiance in Hong Kong last year when activists used umbrellas to shield themselves from police pepper spray and teargas.